Transportability without positivity: a synthesis of statistical and simulation modeling: Potential Solutions

-Building a simulation model may appear to entail stronger assumptions relative to restricting the target population or set of covariates.
-However, ease of implementation is often confused with the simplicity of assumptions.
-Both restriction approaches can be framed as special cases of the synthesis approach.
-Restricting the covariate set is equivalent to a simulation model that always contributes zero to $f_a$ or $h_a$ (i.e., $m(a,W_i=1;\beta) = 0$ with complete certainty).
-If one (intentionally or mistakenly) uses results from the restricted population to draw inference for the original target population (i.e., assumes $\psi=\psi'$), the same assumptions as the restricted covariate set are implicitly imposed, in addition to assuming the distribution of $V$ does not differ by $W$ (i.e., $V_i,W_i=0)$ stands in for $(V_i,W_i=1)$).
-When viewed in this manner, approaches based on restricting the population or covariate set are shown to require more restrictive assumptions relative to the synthesis approach.
-So, even if one is skeptical that such external knowledge could exist, model synthesis constitutes an alternative to addressing the original question that clarifies the underlying assumptions and allows for their exploration.
+A primary challenge for application of the proposed estimators is the development of a simulation model.
+As the simulation model and corresponding parameters are inestimable given the available data, external information must be relied upon.
+While building a simulation model may appear to entail stronger assumptions relative to restricting the target population or set of covariates, complexity of implementation is often confused with strength of assumptions.
+Here, both restriction approaches are special cases of the synthesis approach.
+Specfically, both assume a simulation model that always contributes zero to $f_a$ or $h_a$.
+When viewed in this manner, approaches based on restricting the population or covariate set entail more constraining assumptions.
+So, even if external knowledge is limited or weak, model synthesis offers a way to address the original question under more flexible assumptions than standard approaches.